odriverobotics/ODrive/interfaces.md

 [See ODrive Arduino Library](https://github.com/madcowswe/ODriveArduino)

 ## Step/direction
 This is the simplest possible way of controlling the ODrive.
-It is also the most primitive and brittle one.
+It is also the most primitive and fragile one.
 So don't use it unless you must interoperate with other hardware that you don't control.

 Pinout:
 * GPIO 1: M0 step